This is a list of actionable beginner running tips.

 3. Embrace The Beginner Runner Mindset

-Similar to a Zen Buddhist student practicing the Beginner’s Mind, a beginner runner must embrace their new running journey with openness, eagerness, and lack of preconceptions.
+Like a Zen Buddhist student practicing the Beginner’s Mind, a beginner runner must embrace their new running journey with openness, eagerness, and lack of preconceptions.
 If not, you’ll have an injury in no time.

 You must be different from the majority of injury-plagued runners if you want to run injury-free.